hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 #### `author` header

 The author header lists the names, email addresses or GitHub usernames of the authors/owners of the HIP.
 Those who prefer anonymity may use a username only, or a first name and a username.
 The format of the author header value must be:

 Random J. User <address@dom.ain>

+or

+Random J. User (@username)

+if the email address or GitHub username is included, and Random J. User

+if email or username are not given.

+It is not possible to use both an email and a GitHub username at the same time.
+If important to include both, one could include their name twice, once with the GitHub username and once with the email.

+At least one author must use a GitHub username in order to be notified on change requests and have the capability to approve or reject them.

+#### `working-group` header

+If the HIP includes multiple stakeholders, including technical and/or business stakeholders that can address questions and discussions about the HIP, they should be listed in this section.

+Those who prefer anonymity may use a username only, or a first name and a username.
+The format of the author header value must be:

+Random J. User <address@dom.ain>